 And if you prefer to read, see the full text below.

-These examples and explanations are all taken from the private company valuation module in our Financial Modeling Fundamentals course.
+These examples and explanations are all taken from the private company valuation module in our Financial Modeling Mastery course.

 One case study is based on Kakao and Daum, two Korean technology companies that merged, and another case study is based on a valuation of this M&I/BIWS business.